Well-Child Visit: 3 Years

 3. Ask questions, address concerns, and offer guidance about how your child is:

 Eating.
 Growth is slow and steady during the preschool years.
-Offer three meals and two nutritious snacks a day.
+Offer 3 meals and 2 healthy snacks a day.
 Even if your child is a picky eater, keep offering a variety of healthy foods.

 Peeing and pooping.
 Your preschooler may be potty trained or using the potty during the day.
 Even so, it is common for kids this age to have an occasional accident during the day and still need a diaper at night.
 If your child has not yet shown the signs of being ready to potty train, tell your doctor.
 Also let the doctor know if your child is constipated, has diarrhea, seems to be "holding it," or was potty trained but is now having problems.